lnl775/RoundTable/README.md

 ### Step 11: Test UmbracoBridge API
 1. Open your preferred web browser.
-2. Navigate to listening URL from output e.g.(http://localhost:5298)
+2. Navigate to http://localhost:5298/health to test healthy connection between UmbracoBridge API and UnmbracoCMS

 ---

-## UmbracoBridge Project
+# UmbracoBridge Project
 ### OpenApi & Documentation
 Replace the PORT with the actual from listening URL
 ### Swagger